RobinEatingWorm/brick-breaker/README.md

 # Brick Breaker

-This is a brick-breaker game created using MIPS Assembly.
+This is a brick-breaking game created using MIPS Assembly.
 The game is run on [MARS](https://courses.missouristate.edu/KenVollmar/mars/index.htm), an Assembly simulator created by Pete Sanderson and Kenneth Vollmar of Missouri State University.

 ## Setup Instructions